killer415tv/gw2_speedometer/README.md

 6. Execute speedometer_multilap.py file with double click or right click and open with python
 7. Execute ghost3d.py file with double click also to run the ghostmode

-# play multiplayer with friends
+# Play multiplayer with friends
 1. On speedometer window, select your map and laps
 2. Write the same code as your friends in the textbox, for example 1111 or 12345 , or whatever you want
 3. Press join